Meet MTBProject.com, IMBA's Online Mapping Partner

 The IMBA/MTB Project team is working harder than ever to provide accurate and up-to-date mountain bike route information.
 All content goes through a rigorous review process before it goes live to make sure each piece of information viewed on the site is accurate and legitimate.

 The instructions below provide the info you need to get started mapping trails in your area.
-Please let us know if you have questions — contact IMBA Mapping Manager leslie [dot] kehmeier [at] imba [dot] com (Leslie Kehmeier) or Communications Director mark [dot] eller [at] imba [dot] com (Mark Eller).
+Please info [at] imba [dot] com (let us know) if you have questions.
 Be sure to mention if you are associated with an IMBA grassroots group and would like to be a content administrator for your area.

 IMBA's mapping program receives generous support from Shimano.